-Children are particularly vulnerable to toxic air.
+Walking to school with your family protects children and the local community from toxic air.
 That’s why we’re working with schools to promote safe, sustainable travel.
 Our School Streets project has restricted traffic around schools, reducing air pollution and congestion at the school gates.

 3. Go electric for local deliveries

-We’re offering local businesses free trials of electric vans and e-cargo bikes, providing sustainable and cost-efficient options for deliveries in Leeds.
+We’re offering local businesses free trials of e-cargo bikes, providing sustainable and cost-efficient options for deliveries in Leeds.

 Our e-cargo bikes are easy to use and have a load capacity of up to 100kg.
-With assisted cycling, they’re a great option for local deliveries, further reducing the air pollution from heavy goods vehicles in Leeds.
+With assisted cycling, they’re a great option for sustainable local deliveries and transporting cargo around Leeds.
 Click here to apply for the e-cargo bike trial scheme.